 Physical exercise, too, is helpful.
-During exercise, the bowel typically quiets down.
+During exercise, the bowel typically quietens down.
 If exercise is used regularly and if physical fitness or conditioning develops, the bowel may tend to relax even during non-exercise periods.
-The invigorating effects of exercise extend far beyond the intestine and is recommended for general health maintenance.
+The invigorating effects of exercise extend far beyond the intestine and are recommended for general health maintenance.

 As important as anything else in controlling IBS is learning stress reduction, or at least how to control the body’s response to stress.
 The brain can exert controlling effects over many organs in the body, including the intestine.

 IBS is known to respond very well to the techniques and treatments we use.
 Our treatment of IBS is directed to both the gut and the psyche.